oracle/terraform-provider-oci/website/docs/d/core_instance_configuration.html.markdown

 			If the parameter is provided, the instance is created with the resources that you specify.
 If some properties are missing or the entire parameter is not provided, the instance is created with the default configuration values for the `shape` that you specify.

 			Each shape only supports certain configurable values.
 If the values that you provide are not valid for the specified `shape`, an error is returned.
+			* `baseline_ocpu_utilization` - The baseline OCPU utilization for a subcore burstable VM instance.
+Leave this attribute blank for a non-burstable instance, or explicitly specify non-burstable with `BASELINE_1_1`.

+				The following values are supported:
+				* `BASELINE_1_8` - baseline usage is 1/8 of an OCPU.
+				* `BASELINE_1_2` - baseline usage is 1/2 of an OCPU.
+				* `BASELINE_1_1` - baseline usage is an entire OCPU.
+This represents a non-burstable instance.
 			* `memory_in_gbs` - The total amount of memory available to the instance, in gigabytes.
 			* `ocpus` - The total number of OCPUs available to the instance.
 		* `source_details` -